pgRouting/workshop/docs/chapters/chapter-7.rst

 :ref:`Query results for chapter 7 exercise 11`

-.. rubric:: For youy to try
+.. rubric:: For you to try

 * Try the function with a combination of the interesting places: